getnikola/nikola-site/posts/automating-nikola-builds-with-travis-ci.rst

 By using Travis CI to build your site, you can easily blog from anywhere you can edit text files.
 Which means you can blog with only a web browser and `GitHub.com <https://github.com>`_.
 You also won’t need to install Nikola and Python to write.
-Or a real computer, a mobile phone could probably access one of those services and write something.
+You won’t need a real computer either — a mobile phone could probably access GitHub.com and write something.

 Caveats
 -------